 Spontaneous loosening, or rotational self-loosening, is essentially when a bolt rotates loose due to shock, vibration or dynamic loads.
 Even a slight rotation can be enough for a bolted joint to lose all its preload.
 This is the most common cause of bolt loosening.

 Slackening is caused by three mechanisms: settlement, creep and relaxation.
 "Settlement is critical when it happens due to dynamic loads.
 It is the permanent deformation of the clamped material when the joint is subjected to the increase of stress from dynamic working loads," explains Harlen Seow, Technical Manager with the Nord-Lock Group.
 "Most parts of a bolted joint will revert to shape after being released if the stress in the parts has not gone beyond their yield strengths.
 Some materials in the contact surface, such as paint, will most likely deform permanently," he says.

 If the material settles, even just a few micrometres, the stretching of the bolt will decrease and will lead to a loss of preload.

-Creep is permanent deformation that occurs due to long term exposure to high levels of stress below the yield strength of the materials in the joint.
-It is more severe in high temperature applications.
+Creep is a permanent deformation that occurs due to long term exposure to high levels of stress below the yield strength of the materials in the joint.
+It is more severe in high-temperature applications.

 The key to avoiding fatigue is good design, which has grown in importance in recent years due to the increased demands on many bolted joints and increased use of lightweight materials.
 It is important to not only focus on the tensile capacity of bolts, thus overlooking other parameters such as elasticity and stiffness that can also be important.